 Question: Who will carry my luggage on Panch pokhari trek?

 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, each of our porters carry maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.
-However, Ganja la pass trek is challenging trek so each of our porters can carry a maximum of 22 kg of your belongings.
+As we are a responsible trekking tour operator agency, each of our porters carry a maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.
+However, Ganja la pass trek is a challenging trek so each of our porters can carry a maximum of 22 kg of your belongings.
 If you wish to have a private porter, you might also get it on paying an extra cost.

 Question: How much distance do I walk each day?